 - Communication courses - teach powerful communication skills that enable undergraduates to bridge the gap between the everyday life and the university, be more effective in academic and professional situations and give professional training in team building and team dynamics.
 Given that the language of instruction is English, there is a strong emphasis on upgrading the knowledge and skills in communicating in English at an advanced level.

-In the beginning of the last study year students should choose two from the three specialisation courses offered.
+In the beginning of the last study year students should choose two from the four specialisation courses offered.

 - Economics - focuses on an in-depth analysis of the role of the banking system in the economy from micro and macroeconomic perspectives.